create3000/x_ite/docs/_posts/reference/browser-services.md

 #### **activeLayer**: SFNode | null

 Returns the active layer, if any.
 The active layer is the layer on which navigation takes place.
-This property is read only.
+This property is read-only.

 #### **activeNavigationInfo**: SFNode | null

 Returns the bound NavigationInfo node in the active layer, if any.
-This property is read only.
+This property is read-only.

 #### **activeViewpoint**: SFNode | null

 Returns the bound X3DViewpointNode in the active layer, if any.
-This property is read only.
+This property is read-only.

 #### **contextMenu**: ContextMenu

 Returns a reference to the corresponding ContextMenu.
-This property is read only.
+This property is read-only.

 #### **element**: X3DCanvasElement

 Returns a reference to the corresponding X3DCanvasElement.
-This property is read only.
+This property is read-only.

 ### Methods